SpaceXpanse/Whitepaper/README.md

 Where users can also buy, lend and sell what they want in near-real economy

 #### Infinity Chapter
-Warp drive invention to explore the Milky Way galaxy and beyond.
+Warp drive invention to explore Milky Way galaxy and beyond.

 ----
 *Further sophistication of the subject will be covered in the Whitepaper*.